German, French leaders to discuss EADS, banking union

 “I think their relationship has developed well, they’ve made an effort to get on after so many warned of trouble ahead,” said Ulrike Guerot at the European Council on Foreign Relations.

 De Gaulle, who in the 1960s withdrew France from NATO’s military command, symbolized French efforts to have its own defense capability with an industry to match.
-But soaring costs and weak national budgets have imposed European co-operation.
+But soaring development costs and measly national budgets compared to the United States have forced European defense planners and firms to cooperate.

 France has kept a foot in both camps, working with Germany to set up EADS but maintaining its own defense supply base to support Dassault Aviation (AVMD.PA), whose Rafale combat jet competes with the Eurofighter led by EADS and BAE.